 For the past 10 years, PNC has sponsored the Organization of Chinese Americans’ Lunar New Year Banquet in Pittsburgh.
 Lunar New Year is the most significant holiday of many countries, such as China, Singapore, Korea, Japan, Tibet and Vietnam.
 Members of PNC’s Asian-American EBRG attended the annual event.

-Were held to recognize history and heritage months in 2016
+Were held to recognize history and heritage months

 We also celebrate Asian Lunar New Year